matthieu-beteille/redux-data-fx/README.md

 }
 ```

-The action 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).
+The actions 'fetch-some-data' is what we call an effectful action, it updates the state and returns a description of some side effects to run (here an http call).

 If we want to run some side effects we need to return the result of the `fx` function called with your app new state and a data structure describing the side effects you want to perform.